ananevans/CarND-Behavioral-Cloning-P3/writeup.md

 ![alt text][image4]

-Here is the distribution of the angle values:
+Here is the distribution of the angle values for all data:

 ![alt text][image6]

-To reduce the number of angles very close to zero, I decided to keep only half of those values.
-Here is the new distribution:
+Here is the distribution of the angle values for my track 1 data:

 ![alt text][image5]